 Meaning: Creating separation

-Example: The conflict was as dividing as a broken bridge.
+Example: The conflict was as divisive as a broken bridge.

 31. Like cracks spreading through glass